WORLD RHINO DAY

 How do I get involved?

-The wonderful thing about World Rhino Day is that there are no rights and wrongs – it is an open invitation to celebrate rhinos however you’d like.
+The wonderful thing about this day is that there are no rights and wrongs – it is an open invitation to celebrate rhinos however you’d like.
 There are events, videos, speeches, fundraisers, artworks, photographs and even Spotify playlists.
 There are a wonderful variety of ways to get involved and the best way is to connect with World Rhino Day on Facebook and Twitter.